Electric Vehicle (EV) Charging Stations Market

 -

-In November 2021, Tesla introduced the J1772 Gen 2 Wall Connector, a home charger compatible with all-electric vehicles in North America.
-It features a 24-foot cable and supports up to 9.6 kW power output
+In November 2021, Tesla unveiled the J1772 Gen 2 Wall Connector, a home charging solution designed for all-electric vehicles across North America.
+Featuring a 24-foot cable and delivering up to 9.6 kW of power, it offers convenience, efficiency, and broad compatibility for seamless residential EV charging.

 -

-In September 2021, ABB launched the Terra 360, a modular EV charger capable of charging up to 4 cars simultaneously.
-The charger offers the industry's fastest charging experience with dynamic power distribution
+In September 2021, ABB introduced the Terra 360, a modular electric vehicle (EV) charger capable of powering up to four vehicles simultaneously.
+Known for delivering one of the fastest charging experiences in the industry, it features dynamic power distribution for enhanced efficiency and performance.

-Electric Vehicle Charging Stations Market, Segmentation by Connector Type
+Electric Vehicle (EV) Charging Stations Market, Segmentation by Connector

 CHAdeMO